Skip to main content

 Image from Caecilia Rasch

 Amsterdam’s evolving street art scene holds constant surprises.
 This large mural depicting a fantastical creature with a fish-like tail was painted by Keith Haring in 1986 on the side of a market depot.
-Stretching a to colossal 15m wide, the artwork is one of the artist’s few surviving public works.
-The work was initially concealed by an aluminium wall but after much lobbying from local enthusiasts it was finally brought into the daylight in 2018 and more recently restored.
+Stretching a colossal 15m wide, the artwork is one of the artist’s few surviving public works.
+The work was initially concealed by an aluminium wall, but after much lobbying from local enthusiasts, it was finally brought into the daylight in 2018 and more recently restored.
 You’ll need to head over to the parking lot at Willem de Zwijgerlaan on Karel Doormanstraat to view this impressive piece.

 Amsterdam School